 Burton Mill flour is milled in a traditional way using heritage machinery and only water power.
 Our mill stones are made of French Burr from the Marne Valley in northern France and probably date from the mid 1800s.
-This type of stone is considered best for flour production as it produces a finer flour than more common grit stones.
+This type of stone is considered best for flour production.

 We only mill flour to support local shops and businesses so do not sell flour from the mill or online.
 A list of shops selling our flour can be found on the contact page.